-The lipid composition of tea is species/genotype dependent (Ramaswamy and Ramaswamy, 2000), however, the levels of nitrogen fertilizer applied to the plant influence the fatty acid levels in the leaf.
-This is evident from the significantly low levels of fatty acids at the control, 0 Kg N/ha/year and the significant increases ($P \le 0.05$) of fatty acid levels with nitrogen at any location (Tables 6 7 and 8), reinforcing the earlier observations made in earlier studies (Muritu,
+The lipid composition of tea is species/genotype dependent (Ramaswamy and Ramaswamy, 2000), however, the levels of nitrogenous fertilizer applied to the plant influence the fatty acid levels in the leaf.
+This is evident from the significantly low levels of fatty acids at the control, 0 Kg N/ha/year and the significant increases ($P \le 0.05$) of fatty acid levels with nitrogenous fertilizer rates (Tables 6,7 and 8), reinforcing observations made in earlier studies (Muritu, 1989;

-1989; Owuor et al., 1990a) that increase of fertilizer at single site raises the levels of fatty acids.
+Owuor et al., 1990a) that increase of fertilizer rate at single site raises the levels of fatty acids.
 This can also partly explain the earlier observation that high nitrogenous fertilizer rate produce more VFC hence reduce the flavour quality of black tea (Owuor; 1989; Cloughley, 1980, 1981, 1983; Owuor et al., 1987a, 1990d, 2000).
-However, for economic production of tea, fertilizer application is a prerequisite with yield being the target to most farmers.
+However, for economic production of tea, nitrogenous fertilizer application is a prerequisite with yield being the target to most farmers.
 The major biochemical effect of nitrogen levels in plants is enhancement of protein synthesis and hence growth rate of the plants.
 When nitrogen levels in the soil increases for example by fertilizer application, there occurs increased photosynthesis.
 This causes the plant to have not only the required amino acids but also enhanced machinery for the synthesis of lipids containing fatty acids.

-Significant interaction effects ($P \le 0.05$) were observed in this study implying that, although the pattern of response of fatty acids to fertilizer application is the same in all locations i.e. increase of fatty acids with nitrogen rates, the rate of this response is not the constant for all locations (Tables 6, 7 and 8).
-Indeed a constant increase in fertilizer does not produce equal responses in all locations.
-This implies that other environmental factors influence the formation of fatty acids besides fertilizer.
-Therefore, it is not possible to produce tea leaves with same levels of fatty acids in different locations under similar fertilizer rate.
-To produce tea with similar levels of fatty acids in different locations would require different optimal fertilizer application rates.
+Significant interaction effects ($P \le 0.05$) were observed in this study implying that, although the pattern of response of fatty acids to fertilizer application rate is the same in all locations i.e. increase of fatty acids with nitrogen rates, the rate of this response is not constant for all locations (Tables 6, 7 and 8).
+Indeed, a constant increase in fertilizer does not produce equal responses in all locations.
+This could be due to other environmental factors that influence the formation of fatty acids besides fertilizer.
+It is therefore, not possible to produce tea leaves with same levels of fatty acids in different locations under similar fertilizer rate.
+The significant interaction effects observed in this study also imply that it is only possible to produce tea with similar levels of fatty acids in different locations at different optimal nitrogenous fertilizer application rates.
 Thus, the current blanket fertilizer application rates practised in all locations would lead to teas of different quality.
-Different regions therefore need to adopt use of fertilizer rates for a clone that is a compromise between yields and quality for a particular area, hence, fertilizer requirements need to be evaluated in areas of intended release before large scale production, and that when deciding the correct amount of nitrogenous fertilizer, the clones biochemical composition of the leaves be used in conjunction with yield evaluations in areas of intended release so that optimal nitrogen rates in different regions are the best balance between quality and yields.
+Different regions therefore need to domesticate fertilizer rates for a clone that is a compromise between yields and quality for a particular area.
+The optimal nitrogenous fertilizer requirements need to be evaluated in areas of intended release before large scale production, and that when deciding the correct amount of nitrogenous fertilizer, the clones biochemical composition of the leaves be used in conjunction with yield evaluations in areas of intended release so that optimal nitrogen rates in different regions are the best balance between quality and yields.

-The differing chemical/biochemical composition of tea leaves result in quality variations and is caused by different growth rates (Mwakha, 1985a, 1985b) caused by certain factors including average air temperature (Squire, et al., 1993), distribution and total amounts of rainfall (Carr, 1977), Sunshine hours and cloud cover (Portsmouth and Rajiah, 1957) and type of soil/fertility gradient.
+The differing chemical/biochemical composition of tea leaves result in quality variations and is caused by different growth rates (Mwakha, 1985a, 1985b) caused by certain factors including average air temperature (Squire, et al., 1993), distribution and total amounts of rainfall (Carr,

+1977), Sunshine hours and cloud cover (Portsmouth and Rajiah, 1957) and type of soil/fertility gradient.
 Though these factors were not examined in this study, it is apparent that the regions under study had different conditions hence the observed variation.